-Tom Kastner is the President of GP Ventures, an M&A advisory services firm focused on the tech and electronics industries.
-To contact Kastner or to read past columns, click here.
+Tom Kastner is president of GP Ventures, an M&A advisory services firm focused on the tech and electronics industries.